‘The gourmet food trends that found favour in the ’60s’

 Chicken à la King, for example, was very French sounding to me (even though I had never met a French person to know for sure).

 Not chicken a la king though.
-It was a dish consisting of diced chicken in a cream sauce, and often with sherry, mushrooms and vegetables, served over rice, noodles, or bread.
+It was a dish consisting of diced chicken in a cream sauce, often with sherry, mushrooms and vegetables, served over rice, noodles, or bread.
 Fancy!

 I had only had white sauce on corned meat so the thought of chicken swimming in it made me a little apprehensive to try it.
 I eventually gave it a go and it became a favourite dish of mine.
 In fact, it still is today.